UCSC-Keysight/OpenTAP-Cobot-Plugin/dockerREADME.md

     -d <dir> Moves all testplan files within directory to the container be automatically run (Unless -i or -g is set) -o set output directory for test data and testplan logs (to be implemented)

+By default runall.sh pulls images from Docker Hub on the ucsckeysight account, including -d or -f with the interactive shell or gui does not automatically run the testplans, but instead imports them to the environment directory to prevent override in stdout.